Days of Our Lives: Move to streaming

-On August 3, 2022, it was announced that NBCUniversal would move Days of Our Lives exclusively to Peacock beginning September 12, 2022 after a 57-year run on NBC.
-The show was replaced in its timeslot by NBC News Daily, which competes primarily with ABC's GMA3: What You Need To Know.
-NBCUniversal Television and Streaming chairman Mark Lazarus stated that the move would "[enable] us to build the show’s loyal fanbase on streaming while simultaneously bolstering the network daytime offering with an urgent, live programming opportunity for partners and consumers."
+On August 3, 2022, it was announced that NBCUniversal would move Days of Our Lives exclusively to Peacock beginning September 12, 2022, after a 57-year run on NBC.
+The show was replaced in its timeslot by NBC News Daily, which competes primarily with ABC's GMA3: What You Need to Know.
+NBCUniversal Television and Streaming chairman Mark Lazarus stated that the move would "[enable] us to build the show's loyal fanbase on streaming while simultaneously bolstering the network daytime offering with an urgent, live programming opportunity for partners and consumers."
 With the move, NBC became the first "Big Three" network not to air any daytime soap operas, leaving only three daytime soap operas (ABC's General Hospital, and CBS's The Bold and the Beautiful and The Young and the Restless) remaining on broadcast television overall.
+A fourth, Beyond the Gates, premiered on CBS in February 2025.

+In an April 2025 report by Luminate, Days of Our Lives was named the second-top streaming program on Peacock, behind the American adaptation of the Love Island franchise.
+The company made further claims that in 31 out of 32 reported weeks, the sixtieth season of the serial appeared on their list of Top 50 Streaming Original TV Shows.
+The fifty-ninth season ranked at number two with 3.1 billion minutes watched, while the sixtieth season ranked at number four with 2.4 billion minutes watched, on Peacock, respectively.

 Nielsen ratings history

 End of season number of metered viewers (listed as a Nielsen share in millions) and ranking (against other soap operas) from the first broadcast to the reporting week of August 24 to 28, 2015.